dddrrreee/cs140e-win19/labs/lab1-blink/lab.md

   4. Finally, blink 20 and 21 simultaneously.
   (This will point out a subtle mistake people make reading the docs).

-Also, write out any problems you hit, how you diagnosed them, what the solution was.
+Also, with your partner: write out any problems you hit, how you diagnosed them, what the solution was, and post to the newsgroup.
 This will be useful later.

 #### 0. Make sure you have everything.